-Mobile device usage has been growing rapidly, with smartphone users already reaching 3 billion worldwide and expected to exceed 3.8 billion by 2021.
+Mobile device usage has grown rapidly, with smartphone usage projected to exceed 7 billion phones worldwide in 2024.
 As mobile continues to become the primary platform consumers use in their everyday lives, mobile app developers will need to prioritize security throughout the development lifecycle.

 Often, organizations prioritize time-to-market over security in their mobile app release cycles.
 However, once apps are downloaded, they escape the developer’s control.
 From there, malicious actors can disassemble or decompile apps using readily available tools, or they can focus on communications between the application and the organization’s server.